Protecting the Rights of Injured Clients

 Raleigh Truck Accident Attorneys

-Large truck accidents often lead to devastating injuries, extensive emotional harm, and serious financial hardships for victims and their loved ones.
+Large truck accidents often lead to devastating injuries, extensive emotional harm, and severe financial hardships for victims and their loved ones.
 If you or someone you love was recently involved in a collision with a semi-truck, tractor-trailer, or big rig, we understand what you are going through—and we want to help.

 Common Types of Truck Accidents

-- Jackknife accidents: This occurs when the trailer of a truck swings out to form a 90-degree angle with the cab, resembling the shape of a folding knife.
+- Jackknife Accidents: This occurs when the trailer of a truck swings out to form a 90-degree angle with the cab, resembling the shape of a folding knife.
 Jackknife accidents are often caused by sudden braking or poor road conditions.

 - Rollovers: When a truck tips over onto its side or roof.
 Rollovers can happen due to factors such as speeding, sharp turns, overloading, or adverse weather conditions.

-- Rear-end collisions: When a truck collides with the vehicle in front of it.
+- Rear-End Collisions: When a truck collides with the vehicle in front of it.
 This can happen due to factors like speeding, distracted driving, or sudden stops.

-- Underride accidents: This type of accident occurs when a smaller vehicle gets trapped underneath the rear or side of a truck.
+- Underride Accidents: This type of accident occurs when a smaller vehicle gets trapped underneath the rear or side of a truck.
 Underride accidents are especially dangerous for occupants of the smaller vehicle, often resulting in severe injuries or fatalities.

-- Blind spot accidents: Trucks have large blind spots where the driver's visibility is limited.
+- Blind Spot Accidents: Trucks have large blind spots where the driver's visibility is limited.
 Accidents can occur when vehicles linger in these blind spots and are not seen by the truck driver during lane changes or turns.

-- Wide-turn accidents: Trucks require a significant amount of space to make turns, often swinging wide into adjacent lanes.
+- Wide-Turn Accidents: Trucks require a significant amount of space to make turns, often swinging wide into adjacent lanes.
 Accidents can happen when other vehicles are in the truck's path during a turn.

-- Tire blowouts: When a tire on the truck fails suddenly, causing the driver to lose control of the vehicle.
+- Tire Blowouts: When a tire on the truck fails suddenly, causing the driver to lose control of the vehicle.
 Tire blowouts can result from factors such as overloading, improper maintenance, or road hazards.

-- Mechanical failures: Issues with the truck's brakes, steering, or other critical components can lead to accidents.
+- Mechanical Failures: Issues with the truck's brakes, steering, or other critical components can lead to accidents.
 Poor maintenance or manufacturing defects may contribute to mechanical failures.

 Common Causes of Truck Accidents

 Like most car accidents, large truck accidents tend to stem from negligence.
 Sometimes, truck drivers fail to follow the rules of the road or make mistakes that jeopardize the safety of other motorists.
 In other cases, trucking companies engage in negligent practices that indirectly put innocent people at risk.
+Specifically, some of the most common causes of truck accidents include:

 - Speeding